jeckman/wpgplus/README.txt

 You can enable debugging in the wpgplus settings page and see if that produces useful output.

+= Can I post to pages instead of my profile? =

+Not yet.
+Working on it.

+= Why does the plugin ask for my Google+ username and password?
+Why not use OAuth?

+Because for now the Google+ API offered by Google is read-only - no posting allowed.

+As soon as they release a read-write API I will work on switching to it and eliminate the need for username and password to be in the database.

+If you really don't want your username and password in the WordPress database, you could hack the wpgplus_login_data() function and hard-code your username and password into it - they'd still be accessible to someone with filesystem access.

 == Changelog ==

 = 0.8.1 =